chudi3349/Eduministic/README.md

 ## ⚙️ How we built it

-React Js: For frontend
+- React Js: For frontend
-Hedera: For smart contract and user information
+- Hedera: For smart contract
-Firebase: For user authentication
+- Firebase: For user authentication
-Firestore: For Database
+- Three.js: For 3D rendering
+- echo3D: For Augmented Reality

 ## 🔐 Best Blockchain Project Using Hedera

-We are using Hedera to show your Account Info, Crypto Transfer, Contract Call, Contract Deploy.
+We are using Hedera to show your Account Info, Crypto Transfer, Contract Call, Contract Deploy, and chat.
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create next era of fast, fair, and secure applications.

 <!-- If we are able to implement it -->

 ## Best Use of DeSo

-For user authentication
+For implementing the chatroom, we are using DeSo.
+DeSo blockchain is built with custom indexing and storage optimizations which make it 10,000X cheaper to store social content on-chain!

 ## ⛅ Best Use of Google Cloud